 Tip #2: How much maintenance are you comfortable with?

 A major benefit of SaaS for site selection is that you don’t need to install software and updates, manage data updates or troubleshoot problems.
 The software provider takes care of software and data updates.
-With desktop software, you’ll need to handle the installs, upgrades and patches and in many cases, will be on your own with finding and implementing data sources.
+With desktop software, you’ll need to handle the installs, upgrades and patches and in many cases, will be on your own with finding and implementing market data, demographic data, and other data sources.
 Many users feel that an advantage of desktop software is that you can buy it and use it for years without paying for upgrades and data, but this is a poor business practice that can lead to violating data agreements and making decisions using outdated assumptions.

 Tip #3: Think about what you’re using it for.

 Are you seeking a mapping product with reporting functionality or a reporting product with mapping functionality?
 Both desktop and SaaS products for site selection make maps, can produce reports, and allow one to create custom analytics such as forecasting models, but each shine in different areas.
 For those whose primary reason for seeking site selection software is to make custom maps, you may be disappointed by the limited options in SaaS.
 Likewise, those desktop users seeking reports, analytics, and forecasting models will need to invest countless hours of time (and possibly developer costs) to approximate anything close to what comes standard in most SaaS products.